GFRL/SpringGrasp/README.md

 ## Environment
 Follow the instructions in the README_official.md file to install the required packages.

-## Generate the dataset
+## Generate the grasps

 1. Link the dataset to the assets folder ln -s ${YOUR_PATH}/MeshProcess/assets/object assets/object

-2. Generate the dataset
+2. Generate the grasps
 ```
 python optimize_pregrasp.py # generate grasps for single object
 python multi_plan.py        # generate grasps for multiple objects